Pancham555/banao-mern-task-2/README.md

 ## Steps to run this project

-1. Select the folder you want to run thi projects
+1. Select the folder you want to run the projects
 2. Open the termial and type

 ```